The Mouth Biome

 The Biofilm: It’s Not Just Gunk, It’s a City

 You know that fuzzy feeling on your teeth at the end of a long day?
 That’s biofilm.
 In the dental world, it’s often treated like the enemy, but biofilm is actually a highly organized community.
 Think of it like a city.
-The bacteria build little skyscrapers (structures made of polysaccharides) to protect themselves from the elements.
+The bacteria build little skyscrapers—structures made of polysaccharides—to protect themselves from the elements.
 Some bacteria live on the 'ground floor' near the oxygen, while others—the ones that typically cause gum issues—hide in the basements where there’s no air.
 These anaerobic bacteria are the ones that can lead to that deep-seated inflammation.

 pH Levels and the Sourdough Starter in Your Cheeks

 If you’ve ever baked sourdough, you know that the acidity of your starter determines which yeasts and bacteria thrive.
 Your mouth is no different.
 Most of the bacteria that cause gum irritation love an acidic environment.
 Every time you drink a soda, a sugary coffee, or even certain sparkling waters, you’re dropping the pH of your mouth into the 'danger zone.'
 In this acidic state, your teeth start to demineralize, and the 'weed' bacteria throw a party.
+It's like the bacteria are living in a vat of vinegar; only the toughest, most corrosive ones survive.

 One of the simplest, cheapest ways I found to support my gums was simply managing my mouth’s pH.
 I started rinsing my mouth with plain water after every meal to wash away acids.
 I also started looking at the ingredients in my toothpaste.
 I was shocked to find that many 'natural' toothpastes are actually quite acidic or contain high amounts of glycerin, which some people find creates a film that prevents natural remineralization.
 I personally moved toward more alkaline options.
 Think of it like adding lime to a lawn that’s too acidic; you’re changing the environment so the good grass can actually grow.
+I’m not saying you have to carry around pH strips (though I definitely did that for a week in 2024 because I'm a nerd), but just being aware of the 'acid-load' on your gums makes a massive difference.

 Why "Nuking" the Problem Usually Backfires

 I have a confession: I once went through a phase where I used a high-strength peroxide gel every night because I thought it would 'sanitize' my gum line.
 My teeth were white, sure, but my gums were constantly sloughing off and felt like I’d eaten a bowl of glass shards.
 I was treating my mouth like a sterile laboratory instead of a living system.
 This is a common trap.
 We think if a little bit of cleaning is good, then a lot of cleaning must be better.
+It’s the same logic that leads people to over-sanitize their homes until their kids develop allergies to literally everything.

 My Failed Experiments with "Natural" Extremes